The Overwhelm Recovery ProtocolWellness & Routines · ~5 min

 Why stamping works

 A habit needs evidence.
 Each stamp is a small, visible proof that you are the kind of person who does the thing, and the growing path turns thirty scattered days into one continuous picture of progress.
-That picture matters more than any single day: what builds a habit is the density of days you showed up, not an unbroken chain.
+That picture matters more than any single day: what builds a habit is the density of days you showed up, not an unbroken chain — in the landmark habit-formation study, missing a single day made no measurable difference to whether the habit stuck (Lally et al., 2010).

 The "because" line matters too.
 On the days when motivation is gone, the reason you wrote on day one is what makes the stamp worth earning.